based on Hebrews 1:1-4; 2:5-12

 Thank you for visiting me here; I hope this post was helpful.

-If it was, please follow this blog you’ll find a button on the lower bottom right and leave a comment with any questions or prayer requests.
-Also head over to my other blog www.moonrosemindfulnes.com for lifestyle tips and details of my Mindfulness Master Class Course.
+Please subscribe using the banner as you come onto the site.
+Also, please follow this blog, and you’ll find a button on the lower bottom right and leave a comment with any questions or prayer requests.

-Virtual hugs, I look forward to your visit to my next blog postxx
+Virtual hugs, I look forward to your visit to my next blog post!

 ✔BOOKS BY PAULA available at AMAZON in the UK, USA, Aust;